Taifa of Murcia

+History

 Foundation

 In the year 713, only two years after the Moorish invasion of the Peninsula, the emir Abd al Aziz occupied the province.
-Murcia was founded with the name of Medinat Mursiya in A.D.
+Murcia was founded with the name of Medīnah Mursīyyah in A.D.
 825 by Abd ar-Rahman II, emir of Al-Andalus.
 The Moors, taking advantage of the course of the river Segura, created a complex network of irrigation channels that made the town prosperous and is the predecessor of the modern irrigation system.
 The traveller Muhammad al-Idrisi described it in the 12th century as populous and strongly fortified.

 Establishment of the kingdom

 After the fall of the Caliphate of Cordoba in 1031, Murcia passed successively under the rule of Almería, Toledo and Seville.
 From 1078 until 1091 it was under the forcible control of Seville, by Abbad II al-Mu'tadid.

 In 1165, Ibn Mardanish was defeated in the Battle of Fahs al-Jullab by the Almohads.
-In 1172 Murcia was taken by the Almohades, and from 1223 to 1243 it became the capital of an independent kingdom.
+In 1172 Murcia was taken by the Almohads, and from 1223 to 1243 it became the capital of an independent kingdom.
+In 1243 it was conquered and under the Treaty of Alcaraz swore fealty to Castille.